csswizardry/csswizardry.github.com/_posts/2023-10-17-the-three-c-concatenate-compress-cache.md

 What might explain this phenomenon?

-When we talk about downloading files, we—generally speaking—have two things to
+When we talk about downloading files, we — generally speaking — have two things to
 consider: [latency and
 bandwidth](/2019/01/bandwidth-or-latency-when-to-optimise-which/).
 In the
 waterfall charts above, we notice we have both light and dark green in the CSS